mfelice/lttc2024/README.md

 3. Join all the audio files together.

 **Sample dialogue**
-Ani is from Kenya, Ben is from the UK and Chaya is from India.
+Ani is from Australia, Ben is from the UK and Chaya is from India.

 **1-A:** Hi guys, how are you doing?
 **2-B:** Hi Ani, not bad, thanks.